Hill Harper: Writing career and political advocacy

 Harper is the author of several books: Letters to a Young Brother: MANifest Your Destiny, published in 2006; Letters to a Young Sister: DeFINE Your Destiny, published in 2008; and The Conversation: How (Black) Men and Women Can Build Loving, Trusting Relationships, published in 2010.
 His books, The Wealth Cure: Putting Money in Its Place and The Wiley Boys were both published in 2011.
 His book, Letters to an Incarcerated Brother: Encouragement, Hope, and Healing for Inmates and Their Loved Ones was published in 2013.
 Both Barack Obama and Michelle Obama contributed to the books.

 In January 2008, Harper participated in "Yes We Can", a music video produced by will.i.am supporting presidential candidate Barack Obama.
 Harper is a member of the Obama for America National Finance Committee.

-As of October 2009, Hill has made several contributions to political candidates, exclusively to Democrats.

-Harper endorsed the 10,000 Bookbags back-to-school backpack campaign to help local disadvantaged children with Urban Change Ministries founder Pastor Jay Cameron of the Life Center, and R&B singer Ginuwine.
+Harper endorsed the 10,000 Bookbags back-to-school backpack campaign to help local, disadvantaged children with Urban Change Ministries founder Pastor Jay Cameron of the Life Center, and R&B singer Ginuwine.

 On February 22, 2016, the Lawyers' Committee for Civil Rights Under Law announced that Harper would be their national spokesman.

-He is also the founder of the Manifest Your Destiny Foundation, dedicated to empowering underserved youth through mentorship, scholarship, and grant programs.
+He is also the founder of the Manifest Your Destiny Foundation, which is dedicated to empowering underserved youth through mentorship, scholarship, and grant programs.

-He is expected to announce his run for the US Senate in Michigan, in April, to replace the retiring Debbie Stabenow.
+2024 U.S. Senate candidacy

+On July 10, 2023, Harper announced his candidacy for the 2024 United States Senate election in Michigan, as a Democrat to replace retiring Senator Debbie Stabenow.
+He ran to the left of U.S. Representative Elissa Slotkin, describing himself as the "most progressive candidate in the field."
+Harper touted his support for universal healthcare and the abolition of the filibuster, and if elected, would be the only U.S. senator who is also a union member, due to his membership in SAG-AFTRA.

+Harper gained attention in November 2023, after announcing that he had declined an offer of $20 million in campaign contributions that would have been contingent upon him dropping out of the Senate race and mounting a primary challenge against U.S. Representative Rashida Tlaib.
+He has called for a "humanitarian ceasefire" in Gaza.
+On August 6, 2024, Harper was defeated in the Democratic Primary by Slotkin.

 Other endeavors

-Be The Architect
+Be the Architect

 After being diagnosed with thyroid cancer, Harper researched the effects skin care products can have on a person's system.
-This led to his creating an all-natural personal care line for men and women, called Be The Architect.
+This led to his creating an all-natural personal care line for men and women, called Be the Architect.